 Moreover, I am intrigued by the Institute of Electrical and Electronic Engineers, where fellow passionate engineers share knowledge and expand social networks through events like Concentration Panels and programming workshops.
 Programs such as Industry Sponsors act as conduits for mentorship opportunities and work experiences with companies such as ENGINE and Industry Capstone.
 These experiences will help me expand my advanced engineering skills.

 The University of Washington is not just any university.
 It is a metaphorical bridge between my studies and professional engineering.
 The institution promotes diversity and fosters a wide community of passionate lifelong learners inside and outside of the classroom.
 As an aspiring part of the Husky family, we share the same desire — to utilize our passion and skills to help fulfill the world’s needs.

+Hi Michael!

+I think overall you have a rough gist of what you’re writing in this transfer essay.

+However, a lot of the prompt points you tried to address missed the bullseye.
+As you use my comments as a guideline, always keep in mind the purpose of this essay: why should the admissions committee accept you over all the transfer applicants?

+One way of doing this is by showing a clear motivation – both academic and career-wise – which you have not depicted so far.
+The other one is by “selling” your diversity – do Indonesia justice on this one!

+All the best for your revision – you want to make sure that your piece as a whole is solid and makes logical sense from the first to the very last sentence.

+Matthew